 CWSs and NTNCs are required to comply with primary drinking water standards for 27 volatile organic contaminants (VOCs).
-In 2021, no MCL violations were reported for VOCs.
+In 2022, no MCL violations were reported for VOCs.

 3.1.4.
-Radionuclide Rule
+Radionuclide Rule (RAD)

-CWSs and NTNCs are required to meet primary drinking water standards for six alpha-emitting radionuclide contaminants regulated under the Radionuclide Rule.
+CWSs and NTNCs are required to meet primary drinking water standards for six alphaemitting radionuclide contaminants regulated under the Radionuclide Rule.
 Monitoring for beta particle and photon radioactivity is required only if the Drinking Water Program determines that a source of water supply is vulnerable based on proximity to a nuclear facility.
-During 2021, there were 66 violations of radionuclide MCLs by 21 public water systems.
-All radionuclide MCL violations were for combined uranium.
+During 2022, there were 57 violations of radionuclide MCLs by 21 public water systems.
+Radionuclide MCL violations were for gross alpha particle activity and combined uranium.